-• The teacher conveys that there is little or no The teacher's energy for the work is neutral, purpose for the work, or that the reasons for doing neither indicating a high level of commitment it are due to external factors. nor ascribing the need to do the work to external forces. • The teacher conveys to at least some students that the work is too challenging for them.
-The teacher conveys high expectations for only some students. • Students exhibit little or no pride in their work.
-Students exhibit a limited commitment to Students use language incorrectly; the teacher complete the work on their own; many students does not correct them. indicate that they are looking for an "easy path." · The teacher's primary concern appears to be to complete the task at hand.
-The teacher urges, but does not insist, that students use precise language. -----The teacher tells students that they're doing • The teacher says, "Let's get through this." a lesson because it's in the book or is • The teacher says, "I think most of you will be able to district-mandated. do this." • The teacher says to a student, "Why don't you try Students consult with one another to determine this easier problem?" how to fill in a worksheet, without challenging one Students turn in sloppy or incomplete work. another's thinking.
-The teacher does not encourage students who are Many students don't engage in an assigned task, and yet the teacher ignores their behavior. struggling.
-Students have not completed their homework: the Only some students get right to work after an teacher does not respond. assignment is given or after entering the room.
-And others...
-And others...
+- The teacher's energy for the work is neutral, neither indicating a high level of commitment nor ascribing the need to do the work to external forces - The teacher conveys high expectations for only some students. - Students exhibit a limited commitment to complete the work on their own; many students indicate that they are looking for an "easy path." - The teacher's primary concern appears to be to complete the task at hand. - The teacher urges, but does not insist, that students use precise language. - The teacher says, "Let's get through this." - The teacher says, "I think most of you will be able to do this." - Students consult with one another to determine how to fill in a worksheet, without challenging one another's thinking. - The teacher does not encourage students who are struggling. - Only some students get right to work after an assignment is given or after entering the room. - And others...